Baclofen and Alcohol: What You Need to Know

 baclofen and alcohol

-Baclofen For Alcohol Withdrawal
+Baclofen For Withdrawal

-• Most people begin with 40 mg, and then increase by 20 mg per dose as needed.
+• Most people begin with 40 mg and then increase by 20 mg per dose as needed.

-Baclofen For Alcohol Cravings
+Baclofen For Cravings

-• 30 mg of baclofen per day, adding 20 mg every third day.
+• 30 mg per day, adding 20 mg every third day.

 • Within 5 weeks, he reached 270 mg per day (in divided doses).